 Secondary documentation must be submitted by the application deadline for an application to receive consideration.
 The FIN-125 contains an exact list and explanation of the required documentation.
 If five (5) or more secondary review documents are missing or are incomplete at the time the application is submitted, the application may be rejected.
-If four (4) or fewer secondary documents are missing or are incomplete at the time the application is submitted, the application is submitted, the application is submitted, the application is submitted.

-items and a date by which deficiencies must be cured ("Cure Date").
+If four (4) or fewer secondary documents are missing or are incomplete at the time the application is submitted, the applicant will be notified in writing of deficient items and a date by which deficiencies must be cured ("Cure Date").
 If the requested documents are not received by the Cure Date, the application may be rejected.
 MHDC has the right in its sole discretion to reject or cure any application.
 Below is a list of the secondary documentation categories, some of which require multiple documents: